Other stories worth reading this weekend:

 “President Obama plans to expand national marine sanctuaries up Sonoma and Mendocino coasts” from MercuryNews

-“Feds propose to expand 2 Calif. marine sanctuaries” from NBC News
+“Feds propose to expand 2 Calif. marine sanctuaries” from NBC News (link no longer active)

 The Obama Administration recently announced plans to more than double Northern California’s marine sanctuaries.
 This would permanently ban oil and gas drilling along the coast.
 There will be public hearings held soon before a final decision is made.

 “Sea whodunit: How scientists solve whale deaths” from NBCNews

 With the many recent whale beachings and subsequent whale deaths, this is a great article on how exactly scientists determine what killed the whale.
 It’s not as easy as looking for wounds or fishing gear, and the longer the whale has been dead, the harder the task is.

 “Shipping Lanes to be Adjusted to Protect Endangered Whales Along California Coast“ from NOAA

 “Shipping lanes off Calif tweaked to protect whales” from NBC News (link no longer active)